three-horizon/SAP-GitHub-Integration-Playbook/docs/README.md

   *Comprehensive guide for integrating SAP systems with GitHub*
 </div>

+## 📋 Documentation Overview

+The SAP-GitHub Integration Playbook documentation provides comprehensive guidance for implementing and maintaining integrations between SAP systems and GitHub.
+This documentation is designed to support technical teams throughout the entire integration lifecycle.

-## 📋 Directory Structure
+## ⚡ Directory Structure

-This repository is organized into the following structure:

 ```
 docs/